CodeYourFuture/CYF-Signposts/content/posts/families-south-africa-famsa.md

   - Divorce
   - Mediation
   - Grief
+  - Relationship Counselling
+  - Marriage Counselling
 regions:
   - Capetown
 ---
+FAMSA Western Cape is a non-profit organisation (NPO) specialising in relationship counselling.
 Famsa helps in cases of domestic violence and trauma, divorces and mediation.
-There are 27 offices across the country.

-Famsa can provde legal information, coaching, training and counselling.
+Famsa can provide legal information, coaching, training and counselling for all ages.
+This includes support relating to grief and marriage difficulties.

-The counseling support provided by Famsa includes:

-* Marriage /couple/ relationship counseling
-* Grief counseling
-* Individual counseling for all ages
-* Family counseling
-* Divorce counseling

 Tel: 011 975 7106/7